Medellín Versus Cartagena: Colombia’s Two Top Destinations

 10. Access To The States, Europe, And The Rest Of Latin America

-Medellín wins this one, although both cities service the same cities in the States (Atlanta, Fort Lauderdale, Miami, and New York).
+Medellín wins this one, although both cities service the same destinations in the States (Atlanta, Fort Lauderdale, Miami, and New York).

-Medellín’s airport is the second largest in Colombia, with nonstops to 13 international locations in the United States, Europe, and Latin America.
-Cartagena has only seven, with no direct flights to Europe.
+Otherwise, Medellín’s airport is the second largest in Colombia, with nonstops to 13 international locations in the United States, Europe, and Latin America.
+Cartagena has only seven, and no flights to Europe.

-You can fly nonstop to more than 30 cities in Colombia from Medellín but only to 9 cities from Cartagena.
+Domestically, you can fly nonstop to over 30 cities in Colombia from Medellín, but only nine cities from Cartagena.